 Since I work from home I stay pretty busy, but I'm happy to be of assistance, and there have been occasions when I've had long philosophical or other discussions with guests over a glass of wine or dinner upon arrival or at some point during their stay.

-There's a Public Library up the street within walking distance.
-There's a bus stop at the end of my street, a five minute walk from the house.
-There are unique shops and boutiques cropping up all along South Lamar Boulevard, along with the several high-end condos along the Lamar corridor leading to downtown.
+There's a Public Library within walking distance.
+Unique shops and boutiques are cropping up along South Lamar Boulevard, along with the several high-end condos along the Lamar corridor leading to downtown.

 IF YOU NEED GROCERIES

 There's a Central Market (upscale grocery chain similar to Whole Foods) a mile from the house, and a Randalls and Target a half mile away.